Get

 Grooming

 There is a bit of variance in the coat of the Siamese, but it’s generally short, sleek, and close to the cat’s body to give them a slim look.
 Siamese cats are agile and muscular.
-They do not need as much grooming but should be brushed multiple times weekly to keep their shedding minimal.
-Brush their teeth daily for the best dental maintenance, but at least once a week.
+They do not need as much grooming but should be brushed a couple of times weekly to keep their shedding minimal.
+Brush their teeth daily for the best dental health, but at a minimum, several times per week.

 Intelligence